code-monad/shadow-lock/contracts/shadow-lock/README.md

 #### Decompose/Unlock

-Decompose/Unlock is setting one or more cell’s lock from Shadow Lock to others.
+Decompose/Unlock is setting one or more cell’s lock from Delegate Lock to others.

 ```yaml
 // Delegate/Compose